Searching for the best things to do in Bratislava?

 Hungarian kings and queens have been crowned there.
 The Hungarian jewels have been housed there.
 During its history, it has gone from a fortress to a royal residence to a military garrison.

-There was a fire at the castle in 1811, and the castle remained in a rubble until it was reconstructed after the Second World War to its original glory.
-The Slovakian National Museum is housed inside.
-If you find yourself hungry there is a lovely restaurant as well.
+There was a fire at the castle in 1811, and it remained in rubble until it was reconstructed after the Second World War to its original glory.

-I was on a tour and rode a bus up to the castle and back down again.
+I was on a tour and rode a bus to the castle and back down again.
 But it is possible to walk to the top and many people do.

-In the Bratislava Castle courtyard, you will see an amazing view of the River Danube.
-One of the more popular things to do in Bratislava is to look out and view the Danube river from the castle compound.
+One of the more popular things to do in Bratislava is to look out and view the Danube River from the castle compound.

-That said, it can be crowded.
-But if you are patient, a place will open up for you and your family to drink in the view and take memorable pictures.
-It is breathtaking and you can actually see how close Bratislava Slovakia sits to the Hungarian-Austrian borders.
+It can be crowded.
+If you are patient, a place will open up for you and your family to admire the view and take memorable pictures.

 There is no fee to enter the castle, only the museum.

-Look here: Bratislava: Sightseeing Bus Tour with Castle Admission
+Look here: Bratislava: Sightseeing Bus

 2) Slovak Parliament Building